Sidiment/Influence-Map/README.md

 # Influencer Map

-A modern web application that displays influencer locations on an interactive map.
+A modern web application that displays influencer and user locations on an interactive map.
 Built with Next.js, TypeScript, and Mapbox.

 ## Features

+- User authentication (register, login, logout)
 - Interactive map showing influencer locations
-- Searchable profile list
+- Search and follow both influencers and registered users
+- Sidebar with login/register form, followed list, and saved locations
+- Protected map view (only accessible when logged in)
+- Local storage persistence for user data and follows
 - Responsive design with dark mode support
 - Real-time map updates when selecting profiles

+## User Experience

+- **Login/Register:** Users must log in or register to access the map and social features.
+- **Search & Follow:** Search for influencers (hardcoded) or other registered users.
+Follow or unfollow anyone from the search results.
+- **Followed List:** See your followed influencers and users in the sidebar, with avatars.
+- **Saved Locations:** (Optional) Users can see their saved map locations in the sidebar.
+- **Protected Map:** The map is only visible after login, ensuring a personalized experience.

 ## Tech Stack